Section 18 – Parliamentary and New Brunswick Statutes and Records

 3) Documents incorporated by reference

 The purpose of these constitutional and quasi-constitutional provisions is to guarantee francophones and anglophones full and equal access to the laws of Canada and to protect official language minority communities.
 It is because of the dual nature of this purpose (equality and protection of language communities) that the requirements of the constitutional and quasi-constitutional provisions can, in certain circumstances, be applied to a document that is incorporated by reference in a legislative text.
 In short, the purpose of this rule is to prevent a drafting technique from being used to circumvent language requirements or from having that effect.
-However, the application of these requirements to material incorporated by reference is somewhat complex (Manitoba Language Rights 1992, at p.
-229; Beaulac, (R. v.
-Beaulac, at para.
-25).
+However, the application of these requirements to material incorporated by reference is somewhat complex (Manitoba Language Rights 1992, at page 228).

-With respect to the origin of the document, there is a distinction between documents that are generated by the same legislature or the same level of government (internal material) and documents generated by another organization (external material).
+With respect to the origin of the document, there is a distinction between documents that are generated by the same legislative or government authority (internal material) and documents that originate from an independent body (external material).
 In order to determine whether material is internally generated, the connection between the government and a given instrument should be analyzed.
 If the connection is sufficiently strong, then the material is to be considered as having been generated by the government itself.
 This would be the case, for example, if material is created by the body (legislature or executive) that makes the incorporating law or if the material requires ministerial or legislative approval to give it life.

-The Supreme Court in Manitoba Language Rights 1992, at p.
-231, gave some examples of instances in which incorporation without translation would “likely” be bona fide.
-For example, the incorporation of the legislation of another jurisdiction that existed in only one official language could be justified to allow inter-governmental cooperation on specific issues: reciprocal enforcement of orders made under the family law statutes of different jurisdictions.
-Another example mentioned was reliance on technical expertise of non-governmental bodies, which will usually constitute a bona fide reason.
+The Supreme Court in Manitoba Language Rights 1992, at pages 230-231, gave some examples of instances in which incorporation without translation would “likely” be bona fide.
+For example, the incorporation of the legislation of another jurisdiction that existed in only one official language could be justified to allow inter-governmental cooperation on specific issues.
+Another example mentioned was reliance on technical expertise of non-governmental standard setting bodies, which will usually constitute a bona fide reason.
 In cases such as these, translation could be impracticable if the material is frequently revised by those bodies.
 Requiring that a translation of such texts be prepared would defeat the purpose of incorporation by reference.
-Also finally, in some situations translation would not guarantee accessibility to materials that, because of their technical nature, are for all practical purposes inaccessible to the majority of citizens.
+Also, in some situations, translation would unlikely guarantee accessibility to materials that, because of their technical nature, are for all practical purposes inaccessible to the majority of citizens.

 The weight to be given to these factors in each circumstance may vary when balancing the different considerations.

-4) Scope of the expression “statutes of the legislature” at subsection 18(2)
+4) Scope of the expression “statutes of the legislature” at section 18(2)

-Does the expression “statutes of the legislature” used in subsection 18(2) of the Charter include municipal by-laws?
-By interpreting subsection 18(2) purposively and in a manner consistent with the preservation and development of official language communities, the Court of Appeal of New Brunswick concludes that it is necessary to extend the meaning of the term “statutes” used in subsection 18(2) to include municipal by-laws.
-In its view, any other interpretation would frustrate the remedial purposes of this language right and be inconsistent with a liberal, dynamic and purposive construction of this right (Moncton, at paras.
-95, 96 and 110).
+Does the expression “statutes of the legislature” used in section 18(2) of the Charter include municipal by-laws?
+By interpreting section 18(2) purposively and in a manner consistent with the preservation and development of official language communities, the Court of Appeal of New Brunswick concludes that it is necessary to extend the meaning of the term “statutes” used in section 18(2) to include municipal by-laws.
+In its view, any other interpretation would frustrate the remedial purposes of this language right and be inconsistent with a liberal, dynamic and purposive construction of this right (Moncton, at paragraphs 95, 96 and 110).
+It should be noted, however, that the Supreme Court of Canada, in a case involving laws and delegated legislation of Quebec, in addition to section 133 of the Constitution Act, 1867 held that this provision does not apply to by‑laws of municipal bodies and the regulations of school bodies (Blaikie No. 2 at pages 322-325; to the same effect, see Manitoba Language Rights 1985 in respect of section 23 of the Manitoba Act, 1870).
+That said, the historical and legislative context of the 1982 adoption of section 18(2) of the Charter was different from that prevailing at the time of Confederation when section 133 of the Constitution Act, 1867 and section 23 of the Manitoba Act, 1870 were adopted.

-The 2001 Moncton decision pre-dated the 2002 enactment of the Official Languages Act and, most significantly, was a challenge to the unilingual by-laws of the City of Moncton pursuant to sections 16(2) and 18(2) of the Charter.
-There is no Charter challenge of the Official Languages Act, which dictates the practice of the Town of Riverview concerning issuance of by-laws (Riverview at para.
-33).
+The 2001 Moncton decision pre-dated the 2002 enactment of New Brunswick’s Official Languages Act and, most significantly, was a challenge to the unilingual by-laws of the City of Moncton pursuant to sections 16(2) and 18(2) of the Charter.
+There is no Charter challenge of the Official Languages Act, which dictates the practice of the Town of Riverview concerning issuance of by-laws (Riverview at paragraph 33).

 Table of cases